Alan-Cha/monitoring/api/metrics_api.md

 ## Metrics dictionary
 {: #metrics-api-dictionary}

-To see the pre-defefined metrics by Sysdig, see [Metrics dictionary](https://docs.sysdig.com/en/metrics-dictionary.html){: external}.
+To see the pre-defined metrics by Sysdig, see [Metrics dictionary](https://docs.sysdig.com/en/metrics-dictionary.html){: external}.

 To see the pre-defined metrics that are defined by {{site.data.keyword.cloud_notm}} services that are Sysdig-enabled, see [Cloud services](/docs/monitoring?topic=monitoring-cloud_services).